ibm-cloud-docs/openwhisk/prep.md

 You can package an app by using a JavaScript module bundler such as `[webpack ![External link icon](../icons/launch-glyph.svg "External link icon")](https://webpack.js.org/concepts/)`.
 When `webpack` processes your code, it recursively builds a dependency graph that includes every module that your action needs.
 {: shortdesc}

-Before you begin, [review the packages that are included with the JavaScript runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_javascript_environments) to see if a dependency of your app is already included with the runtime.
+Before you begin, [review the packages that are included with the JavaScript runtime](/docs/openwhisk?topic=cloud-functions-runtimes#openwhisk_ref_javascript_environments) to see whether a dependency of your app is already included with the runtime.
 If your dependency is not included, you must package it with your app.

 1. Create a `package.json` file.
 Add `webpack` as a development dependency.